bpbond/R-data-workshop/R-data-workshop.md

 Summarizing babynames
 ========================================================

 Note that each summary operation peels off one grouping layer.
+What does this calculate?

 ```r
 babynames %>%